Zequez/logseq-vault/pages/Get Shit Done.md

 - Getting shit done is about turning ideas into reality.
 - Ideas are instant.
-Actually materializing the idea requires [[Focused Attention]]
+Actually materializing the idea requires [[Focused Attention]] for extended periods of time.
+What this means is that you need to focus on the right things at the right time.